jharwell/fordyca/docs/setup/build.rst

    - You have sudo privileges on the machine you want to install the project on.

-   If either of these conditions is not met, you will be on your own for getting things setup in your development environment of choice.
+   If either of these conditions are not met, you will be on your own for getting things setup in your development environment of choice.

 Download ``scripts/bootstrap.sh`` BEFORE cloning the FORDYCA repo.
 The script can be downloaded by navigating to the file on github, clicking the ``raw``